digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 See the following blog post for more details about error handling best practices: `REST API Error Codes 101 <https://blog.restcase.com/rest-api-error-codes-101/>`_.

-See :doc:`The Ledger API error codes </canton/reference/error_codes>` for more details about error codes from Ledger API.
+See The Ledger API error codes (Canton Error Codes Reference) for more details about error codes from Ledger API.

 Successful Response, HTTP Status: 200 OK
 ========================================